sassoftware/esp-kubernetes/README.md

 From this location, deploy the following Docker images:
   * SAS Oauth2_proxy
   * Pivotal User Account and Authentication (UAA) server (configured to store user credentials in PostgreSQL, but could also be reconfigured to read user credentials from alternative identity management (IM) systems)
-  **Note:** You must obtain the UAA Docker image from a reliable source or build it yourself.

 Each of these subdirectories contains README files with more specific, detailed instructions.